Virgin Group

-Virgin Group Limited is a British multinational venture capital conglomerate founded by Richard Branson and Nik Powell in February 1970.
+Virgin Group Limited is a British multinational venture capital conglomerate based in London, England, founded by Richard Branson and Nik Powell in February 1970.

-Virgin Group's date of incorporation is listed as 1989 by Companies House, who class it as a holding company; however, Virgin's business and trading activities date back to the 1970s.
-The net worth of Virgin Group was estimated at £3 billion as of early 2023.
+Virgin Group is recorded by Companies House as incorporated in 1989 and classified as a holding company, although its commercial activities began in the 1970s.

 History

-The name "Virgin" arose in 1970 when Richard Branson and Nik Powell formed a record shop, first as mail order and in 1971 with a physical store.
-They considered themselves virgins in business.
-Branson has described the "V" in the logo as an expressive tick, representing the Virgin seal of approval.
+The Virgin brand's early history is that of Virgin Records, founded in 1970 by Richard Branson and Nik Powell as a recorded-music retailer, first via mail order and in 1971 with a physical store.
+The name reflected their status as metaphorical virgins in business.

-The original logo from 1973 was a completely different design intended to be used for the record company that was founded by Richard Branson and Nik Powell.
-The logo was designed by British science-fiction artist and designer Roger Dean.
-According to Richard Branson in interviews and on the Virgin website, the more recent signature logo, introduced in 1978, was based on one that designer Ray Kyte scribbled on a napkin after a design meeting.
+According to Branson, the signature-style logo, introduced in 1978, was based on one that designer Ray Kyte scribbled on a napkin after a design meeting.
+(An unrelated 1973 pictorial logo for the Virgin record label was designed by Roger Dean.)
+Branson has described the "V" in the 1978 logo as an expressive tick, representing the Virgin seal of approval.

 Corporate affairs

 Virgin Group has its headquarters in Whitfield Studios in Soho, a district of the City of Westminster.
-The group moved to this location in November 2024; the space is renowned for its music history as a creative hub for musical legends such as the Rolling Stones, Madonna, Spice Girls & Amy Winehouse.

-Whitfield Studios also houses the head offices for other Virgin Group owned companies, such as Virgin Red, Virgin Unite, Virgin StartUp, Virgin Limited Edition & Big Change.

-Previously, the Virgin Group were based at the Porchester Building in the London Borough of Tower Hamlets, The Battleship Building in Paddington, a district of the City of Westminster and at The School House in Brook Green, in the London Borough of Hammersmith and Fulham.
+The group moved to this location in November 2024.
+Previously, the company were based at the Porchester Building in the London Borough of Tower Hamlets, The Battleship Building in Paddington, a district of the City of Westminster and at The School House in Brook Green, in the London Borough of Hammersmith and Fulham.

-The Virgin Group of companies have a complex structure that contains elements of a generic conglomerate and a keiretsu, and sometimes it simply licences its brand.
+Virgin Group have a complex structure that contains elements of a generic conglomerate and a keiretsu, and sometimes it simply licences its brand.
 Examples of licensing are Virgin Records and Virgin Media, which are owned by Universal Music Group and Liberty Global respectively.

 In mid-May 2013, the Virgin Group expressed its intention to seek out opportunities in Australia's healthcare industry to consolidate on the Group's Australian fitness centres.
 The Group also runs over 100 National Health Service (NHS) services in the United Kingdom and the healthcare division of medical services group Assura after entering the British healthcare industry in 2011.

 Virgin Group announced the establishment of Virgin Voyages on 4 December 2014 with financial backing from Bain Capital.
 The cruise line would be led by CEO Tom McAlpin, would have two new large ships built and be based in the Miami/Fort Lauderdale area.